Solved! What to Do About Spalling Concrete

 Q: Parts of my concrete driveway are flaky, cracked, and pitted.
 How do I halt the deterioration and return the surface to its formerly pristine condition?

 The good news?
 What you’re describing—a condition known as spalling—ranks high among the most common issues that afflict concrete.
-Here, the top layer of the installation flakes away, leaving the surface patchy and pitted while exposing the aggregate underneath.
+Here, the top layer of the concrete flakes away, leaving the surface patchy and pitted while exposing the aggregate underneath.
 If you ignore spalling, it eventually spreads, compromising the integrity of the surface until it is beyond repair, leaving you no recourse but to rip it out and start over.

-If you tackle a spalling problem early on, however, it’s easy to remedy.
-After all, it starts out as merely a cosmetic imperfection caused by cold weather.
+If you tackle a spalling problem early on, it’s easy to remedy.
+After all, spalling starts out as a merely cosmetic imperfection caused by cold weather.
 When the temperature drops below freezing, moisture in the concrete tends to expand, creating internal pressure.
 Over the course of a winter, or over the course of years, as the internal pressure rises and falls, it stresses the surface layer of the concrete, which leads to spalling.

-Choose a product.
-Specially formulated to restore lackluster concrete, resurfacing products like Rapid Set NewCrete make it quick and easy for homeowners to address spalling on their own, without having to hire a contractor.
+Specially formulated to restore lackluster concrete, resurfacing products like Rapid Set NewCrete (available from The Home Depot) make it quick and easy for homeowners to address spalling on their own, without having to hire a contractor.
 The resurfacing material simply spreads over the existing, spalled concrete surface to create a fresh, flawless finish.

-Ready your tools and materials.
 Next, check the weather: If the temperature isn’t below 50 degrees, you can move forward with confidence.
-Not many tools are needed—only a long-handled squeegee and a cordless drill chucked with a paddle-type mixer.
+Not many tools are needed—only a long-handled squeegee (view example on Amazon) and a cordless drill chucked with a paddle-type mixer (view example on Amazon).
 Get everything together before you begin so you don’t have to waste any time midway through the job.
-Once your tools are in place, you’re ready to mix and apply Rapid Set NewCrete.
+Once your tools are in place, you’re ready to mix and apply the resurfacer.

 This post has been brought to you by CTS Cement | Rapid Set.
 Its facts and opinions are those of BobVila.com.